Introspectivegorilla/Final_project/README.md

 - create homepage layout (DONE)
 - Make the buttons functional (DONE)
 - finish flashcard shuffle function (Darasimi)
-- create table for flashcards
+- create table for flashcards (DONE)
 - find a way to insert the flashcards into the table
 - make sure each flashcard table is connected only to the specfic user (user_id will likely be used here.
 Somehow.)
 - Interface/layout for flashcards where user can click on them.
 May resort to links temporarily
 - Way for user to type into a "flash card".
-Will need a form, but with a very different looking textbox
+Will need a form, but with a very different looking textbox (DONE KINDA)